Korean War Legacy Project

 Modern Korea's Growth

 James Cochran shares his thoughts on Korea, a country he knew nothing about prior to the Korean War.
-He marvels at the advances and growth of modern Korea in the automobile and electronics industries and shares that Korea's successful economic status is difficult to explain given the devastation inflicted by the war.
-He also acknowledges the competition between Korean businesses and Google located in his hometown despite the relatively short period of time following the war as a means of economic comparison.
+He marvels at the advances and growth of modern Korea in the automobile and electronics industries.
+He acknowledges the competition between Korean businesses and Google located in his hometown despite the relatively short period of time following the war as a means of economic comparison.

 Tags: Impressions of Korea,Modern Korea,Prior knowledge of Korea